-Simple & Easy?
+Simple and Easy?

 Preparing gift tax returns (Form 709s) certainly seems relatively simple, especially when compared to 1040 or 1041 income tax returns.